deryayigit/ceng-foundations/digital-signal-processing/statistics_probability_noise/05_calculate_mean_stddev/README.md

 The algorithm operates in linear time, **O(N)**, where *N* is the number of data points.
 It requires constant memory, **O(1)**, since it does not store the entire dataset.

-## Implementation Notes

-The implementation is written in the C programming language and uses basic arithmetic operations.
-The standard math library is only utilized for computing the square root when deriving the standard deviation from the variance.

-## Possible Extensions

-Possible extensions of this project include computing the sample variance using *(N − 1)*, supporting streaming input from files or sensors, and extending the algorithm to compute additional statistical measures.

 ---